 The following excerpt from the Southampton Township portion of the 1884 book puts Adam Lepley II in the area that would become Southampton Township before 1800, and describes him as a blacksmith.

 1787 birth of Jacob Sturtz: According to the 1892 account included above, the gunsmith and gun powder manufacturer Jacob Sturtz was born in 1787.

-1787 survey of Christian Sturtz: The C-202 page 163 survey was performed on December 18, 1787 survey for Christian Sturtz Sr. or Jr. The property was located on a tributary of Wills Creek known as Tub Mill Run.
+1787 survey of Christian Sturtz: The C-202 page 163 survey was performed on December 18, 1787 for Christian Sturtz Sr. or Jr. Click here to see a copy of the March 2, 1787 land warrant.
+The property was located on a tributary of Wills Creek known as Tub Mill Run.
 I haven't been able to identify the location of Tub Mill run.

 1789 militia list: Jacob Gaumer, Christian Sturtz, Sr., and Christian Sturtz, Jr. are not included on the 1789 Londonderry Township militia list.
 Adam Lepley I is included on the list.

 1790 census of Bedford County: The following composite image is from the book "Heads of Families First Census of the United States: 1790 State of Pennsylvania".
 I believe it lists both Christian Sturtz, Sr. and Christian Sturtz, Jr. because I have seen both individuals listed as "Christopher" in another census document.
 Census takers were writing in cursive, and speaking to people who probably had a heavy German accent, and weren't always careful.
 For example, I've seen my own surname spelled five different ways in the cursive Somerset County census record of the family of one of my Greenville Township ancestors.